hugojosefson/46elks-api-suggestion/README.md

 ### TODO

- * Add more examples, details under `hal+json`.
- * Add more suggestions from the top of my head.
+ * Implement suggested API as an API proxy.
- * Go through existing API, and add suggestions for each section.
+   * Go through existing API docs, and implement as I go along, except callbacks.
+   * Implement proxying callbacks.
+Find all occurrences of it in the current API docs.
  * Structure this document / repo.
- * Implement suggested API as an API proxy.

 ## The suggested changes